Golpes: Release

 Golpes had its world premiere at the 70th Valladolid International Film Festival (Seminci) on 26 October 2025.
 It was also programmed in the slate of the 22nd Seville European Film Festival.

-A Contracorriente Films plans to release theatrically the film in Spain on 5 December 2025.
+A Contracorriente Films released the film theatrically in Spain on 5 December 2025.
 The Paris-based company Playtime acquired international sales.

 Reception

 Luis Martínez of El Mundo rated Golpes 4 out of 5 stars, declaring it a film "admirable in its ambition, feverish in every step it takes, and thrilling to the point of exhaustion".

+Javier Ocaña of El País described Cobos' "distinguished" debut as "film about the physical defeat of two losers, and of the Spain that gave birth to them".

+Raquel Hernández Luján of HobbyConsolas gave the film 70 points, positively mentioning the character design, the performances, and the setting, while negatively mentioning the lack of credibility of the overly spectacular action scenes contaminated by cliches imported from the U.S. film industry.